hauensteina/katagui/README.md

 `$ heroku config > .env`

-The format of that output is not quitr what we need.
+The format of that output is not quite what we need.
 Edit `.env` to look like this:

 ```
 $ vi .env